 Switch lifetime is one parameter that governs the transmitter packet discard policy of switches in the subnet.
 It determines the lifetime of packets in a switch from the point of ingress to egress.
 If this parameter is set to 20 or greater, then switch lifetimes are infinite (default).
 See InfiniBand Architecture Release 1.2, Volume 1 for more information.
-To configure the switch lifetime, follow these steps:

 Step 1 From the InfiniBand menu, choose Subnet Management.
 The Subnet Management window opens.
 Each Subnet Manager appears in the navigation pane with a Subnet Manager icon (♥).
 Step 2 Click the Subnet Manager that you want to configure.
-A table of Subnet Manager properties appears under the General tab.
+A table of subnet manager properties appears under the General tab.
 Step 3 In the Switch Life Time field, select the value, and replace it with the value you want to apply.
 Step 4 Click Apply.